mmistakes/so-simple-theme/events/stanconnect_Ecology1/index.md

 # StanConnect 2021 - Ecology, models for biological survey data

-This StanConnect event will take place on September 30, 2021, at 12PM EST.
+This StanConnect event will take place on September 30, 2021, at 12PM EDT.

 ## Program

-Tentative schedule (times in ET) of each event:
+Tentative schedule (times in EDT):

 -	12pm - 12:15pm: Introduction to the Event by SGB representative, Introduction to theme by Session Chair
 -	12:15 - 1:35pm: four 20-minute talks - 15 minute presentation + 5 minute Q&A.